jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/known_exceptions_and_error_messages.md

       com.jaeksoft.searchlib.web.ServletException: com.jaeksoft.searchlib.SearchLibException: Expected to get a directory path
     </entry>

-This exception occurs when the index is not found.
-Check is the index can be found in the indexes list.
+This exception occurs when the index was not found.
+Verify whether the index exists in the indexes list.

 **Example:**